koppi/alsa-midi-latency-test/README.md

-``alsa-midi-latency-test`` is a Linux™-based tool used to measure the roundtrip delay of MIDI messages within the ALSA (Advanced Linux™ Sound Architecture) subsystem.
+``alsa-midi-latency-test`` is a Linux©-based tool used to measure the roundtrip delay of MIDI messages within the ALSA (Advanced Linux© Sound Architecture) subsystem.

 The tool utilizes a high-precision timer to calculate the time it takes for a MIDI message to travel from the ALSA source to the ALSA sink, and back.
 It's a helpful way to understand and troubleshoot MIDI latency issues, often in situations where noticeable delay is encountered between playing a MIDI keyboard and hearing the sound.